Monday, June 29, 2009

 I went out on a limb and got a twist cone.
 I swear, next time I will try a shake or sundae.

-Not gonna lie, in a taste test I doubt I could tell a difference between t
+Not gonna lie, in a taste test I doubt I could tell a difference between this and DQ.

 The fries were okay and the Mountain Dew tasted funky.
 In conclusion, would recommend the food but not the atmosphere. yeesh.